Naamah (Genesis)

-Theories
+History

+Tanakh

-Gordon Wenham notes that the reason "she should be picked out for special mention remains obscure."
+Genesis 4:22:As for Zillah, she bore Tubal-cain, who forged all implements of copper and iron.
+And the sister of Tubal-cain was Naamah.Gordon Wenham notes that the reason "she should be picked out for special mention remains obscure."
 At the same time, R. R. Wilson suggests that the narrator simply wished to offer a balanced genealogy by noting that both of Lamech's wives had two children.